Super White Quartzite – Everything You Need To Know

 What is the Difference Between Quartz and Quartzite?

+To answer the question is there a difference between quartz and quartzite, it is most important to compare the structure and appearance of these two stones.
 The most important difference between quartzite and quartz is that quartzite is a natural stone while quartz is an artificial, man-made stone material.
 After a natural process of heat and pressure, sparkly quartz crystals of sandstone form quartzite.
 When creating Quartz countertops, fabricators use quartz crystals that are found in natural quartzite.
 However, they also add pigments, resin, bits of glass and other material during the manufacturing process to customize the look of quartz, make it more durable, non-porous, and easy to maintain.

 When it comes to appearance, quartzite is typically light gray and white, with swirls and shades of colors in between.
 Red, brown, pink, and gold hues come from minerals in this natural stone.
 Natural quartzite stone looks like granite or marble because of its patterns, veins, movement, colors, shades, and hues.
 Because it’s man-made, quartz countertop stone can look like any stone — granite or marble.
 Those who prefer a steady and consistent pattern and movement adore quartz.